1915 Manitoba general election

 The 1915 Manitoba general election was held August 6, 1915 to elect members of the Legislative Assembly of the Province of Manitoba, Canada.
-The Liberals under Norris won a landslide majority with 40 seats, replacing the Conservative government that had ruled the province since 1899.
+Liberals under Norris took a slight majority of votes and won a landslide majority in the Legislature.
+They replaced the Conservative government that had ruled the province since 1899 but had lost power after investigation for corruption.

 This election was held only one year after the previous general election of 1914.
 In that election, the governing Conservatives of premier Rodmond Roblin were confirmed in office with 28 seats out of 49.
-In early 1915, however, the Roblin administration was forced to resign from office after a commission appointed by the Lieutenant Governor found the government guilty of corruption in the tending of contracts for new legislative buildings.
+In early 1915, a commission appointed by the Lieutenant Governor found the government guilty of corruption in the tending of contracts for new legislative buildings.

 Roblin denied the charges, but resigned as premier on May 12.
-Three days later, opposition Liberal leader Tobias Norris was called upon to form a new administration.
+Three days later, the lieutenant-governor called upon Tobias Norris, leader of the official opposition Liberals, to form a new administration.
 The house was quickly adjourned, and new elections were scheduled for August.

-The primary issue of the campaign was corruption.
+The primary issue of the campaign was corruption of the Roblin government.
 The pro-Liberal Manitoba Free Press ran numerous articles criticizing the practices of the Roblin government, and alleging that the "Roblin machine" still controlled the Conservative Party.
-The Liberals claimed they would manage the province's affairs in a businesslike rather than a partisan manner, an approach typified by Provincial Treasurer Edward Brown call for the province to "forget party for five years and get down to business".

-Women's suffrage and temperance were also important issues.
-The Liberal Party promised to introduce voting rights for women, and to hold a provincial referendum on temperance.
-The party's platform also promised direct legislation and plebiscites on other issues.
+Liberals claimed they would manage the province's affairs in a businesslike rather than a partisan manner, an approach typified by Provincial Treasurer Edward Brown call for the province to "forget party for five years and get down to business".